'Yellow vest' protesters knock wind out of French business, economy

 French oil major Total has said 75 of its 2,200 petrol stations have run dry as “yellow vests” blockade fuel depots.

-Car manufacturer Peugeot SA (PEUP.PA) said production at a plant in eastern France was disrupted for half a day.
+Car manufacturer Peugeot SA said production at a plant in eastern France was disrupted for half a day.
 It takes almost two weeks to recover disrupted output, it said.

-Le Maire said both Peugeot and rival Renault (RENA.PA) had lost vehicle orders.
+Le Maire said both Peugeot and rival Renault had lost vehicle orders.

-Writing by Luke Baker; Reporting by Inti Landauro, Pascale Denis, Gilles Guillaume, Gwenaelle Barzic and Myriam Rivet; Editing by Richard Balmforth
+Writing by Luke Baker; Reporting by Inti Landauro, Pascale Denis, Gilles Guillaume, Gwenaelle Barzic and Myriam Rivet; Editing by Richard Balmforth and Mark Potter